YoannaLa/Boutique_crossFit/README.md

 # Features
 ## Features
 * Responsive on all devices
-* A nav bar alows user to navigate the website easlie, on small devices in collapes into hamuburger manu to make it readable
+* A nav bar allows user to navigate the website easier, on small devices in collapse into hamburger menu to make it readable
-* Function to regiser for an account, by filling a form
+* Function to register for an account, by filling a form
-* Fucntion to log in an log out of the account, by filling a form
+* Function to log in an log out of the account, by filling a form
-* A search bar, to easly find a product
+* A search bar, to easily find a product
-* A search button to search by price, rating and category
+* A search button to search by price, rating, and category
 * Categories under the gear tap, to make it quicker to find a product
 * A Special offers button to see what deal the site can offer
 * Payment function using Stripe
-* Toats messages to inform user after completing a function
+* Toast messages to inform user after completing a function
 * A confirmation modal after purchasing

 ## Forms